chunyuanY/Dialogue/README.md

-# Interactive Matching Network for Multi-Turn Response Selection
+# Multi-hop Selector Network for Multi-turn Response Selection in Retrieval-based Chatbots
 This repository contains the source code and datasets for the EMNLP 2019 paper [Multi-hop Selector Network for Multi-turn Response Selection in Retrieval-based Chatbots]. <br>